Uniswap/docs/docs/api/subgraph/guides/v4-subgraph-example.md

 # Subgraph Query Examples

 This doc will teach you how to query Uniswap v4 analytics by writing GraphQL queries on the subgraph.
-You can fetch data points like :
+You can fetch data points like:

 - [position details](#general-position-data)
 - [current liquidity](#pool-data) of a pool